galaxyproject/galaxy-hub/src/news/2021-03-galaxy-update/index.md

 [<img class="float-right" src="/src/images/galaxy-logos/GalaxyNews.png" alt="Galaxy News"  style="max-width: 15rem;" />](/src/galaxy-updates/index.md)

 It is a very busy time in the Galaxy.
-2021 is young, but we have already had two large training events, including the largest Galaxy event ever - the GTN Smorgasbord (with an amazing 1100+ people registered).
+2021 is young, but we have already had two large training events, including the largest Galaxy event ever - the GTN Smörgåsbord (with an amazing 1100+ people registered).
 We are ramping up for GCC2021, which will be online, global, and affordable, and will be more accessible (and likely much larger) than an in-person Galaxy Community Conference.

 Galaxy is also shifting with the times, and to reflect how our community has grown.
 This newsletter includes a new **[Featured News](#featured-news)** section highlighting 1) the **recent explosion of videos** related to Galaxy, 2) a draft **global governance model for Galaxy**, and 3) the new **Galaxy Career Center.**